mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 **closeHeadByBidder.** Submit the cached post-dated L1 closing transaction to the Cardano node.

-Request parameters:
+This is required on case of non-honest delegates, normally they should do that automatically.

-- …
+No request parameters required.

-**fanout.** Fan out the standing bid utxo from the Hydra Head, so that it can be used in L1 transactions.
+**fanoutByBidder.** Fan out the standing bid utxo from the Hydra Head, so that it can be used in L1 transactions.

-Request parameters:
+This is required on case of non-honest delegates, normally they should do that automatically.

-- …
+No request parameters required.

 ### Delegate server